ValkA/GrandVItara3GECU/README.md

 1. Download and install [Ghidra](https://github.com/NationalSecurityAgency/ghidra)
 2. Open the binary dump
-3. Add SH7058 config from [here](https://github.com/fenugrec/nissutils/blob/master/ghidra_helpers/README.md#using), don't use the Nissan specific config. ([this commit](https://github.com/fenugrec/nissutils/blob/7b394136271f88d59457cf2f118c1f91dfab9dcd/ghidra_helpers/README.md#using) if master doesn't work)
+3. Add SH7058 config from [here](https://github.com/fenugrec/nissutils/blob/master/ghidra_helpers/README.md#using), (use the generic 7058 configs, not the Nissan specific ones).

 ## Other pointers